 Those of national Israel whom Paul has in mind in Romans 11 are the “remnant according to the election of grace” (verse 5), not national Israel as a whole.
 Remember, “they are not all Israel, that are of Israel” (Romans 9:6).
 But the unbelievers were broken off the tree (Romans 11:20).
 Yet, they, “if they don’t continue in their unbelief, will be grafted in” (verse 23).
 So, by the grafting in of these believing Jews and when “the fullness of the Gentiles has come in” (verse 25), “so all Israel will be saved” (verse 26).
 “All Israel will be saved” doesn’t mean that all national Israel will be saved.
 It means that all spiritual Israel will be saved, Jews and Gentiles alike, “For he is not a Jew who is one outwardly, neither is that circumcision which is outward in the flesh; but he is a Jew who is one inwardly, and circumcision is that of the heart, in the spirit not in the letter; whose praise is not from men, but from God” (Romans 2:28-29).

-* This question is usually worded as, "What is the relationship between Israel and the church?"
-I changed it because, for the sake of accuracy, I wanted to spell out the covenants involved and I wanted to avoid the word "church," which, as I have pointed out elsewhere, is a mistranslation of ekklēsia.
-Within the article, however, I will occasionally use the word "church" because that is the word theologians usually use when discussing this subject.
-Return^
+This question in the title is usually worded as, “What is the relationship between Israel and the church?”
+I changed it because, for the sake of accuracy, I wanted to spell out the covenants involved and I wanted to avoid the word “church,” which, as I have pointed out elsewhere, is a mistranslation of ekklēsia.
+Within the article, however, I will occasionally use the word “church” because that is the word theologians usually use when discussing this subject. ^Return